NataliaNadolna/Digits-detection-and-classification/README.md

 ### Image generation
 To generate images, two classes were created:
-* the Writing_style class, which defines the style of the digit on the generated image;
+* the Writing_style class, which defines the style of the digit on the generated image.
+The colors, position and font scale are chosen randomly, while the fonts and thickness is selected sequentially.
 * the Image class, which contains methods to:
   - create a blank image,
   - write text on the image according to the specified style,
   - save the image.

 ### Dataset generation
+A dataset of 10,000 images has been created for 10 classes representing digits.
+It contains 900 training images and 100 test images per each class.
-Class Dataset has two methods:
+Class Dataset has two methods to:
-* generate() - to generate dataset
+* generate dataset;
-* modify_img_in_folder() - to change font style in specific folders
+* change font style in specific folders;
+In created dataset folders with 1, 6 and 9 have changed fonts.

 ## Classification model
 This model is a convolutional neural network (CNN) composed of multiple layers organized into three blocks: block_1, block_2, and classifier.